packpack/packpack/README.md

 curl -s https://packagecloud.io/install/repositories/packpack/packpack/script.rpm.sh | sudo bash
 ```

-See [PackPack Repository] for additional instructions.
+See [PackPack Repositories] for additional instructions.

 ## How Does it Work